Quick Answer

 If billing is uneven, keep a service-period log showing when work happened, when you invoiced, and why payment timing varies.

 Do not import D7 thresholds into D8 planning.
 The excerpted D7 source frames D7 as a long-stay route for people with stable passive-type income and states €12,000.00 per year, plus 50% for a spouse and 30% for dependent children, for D7 passive-income cases.
 It does not confirm D8 operational requirements.
-For D8-specific follow-through details, use Add current requirement after verification.
+For D8-specific follow-through details, use only requirements verified from official D8 route and post records.

 If you want broader D8 route context before final checks, see Portugal Digital Nomad (D8) Visa: A Complete Guide.